St. Martins, New Brunswick

-St. Martins is a community on the Bay of Fundy in Saint John County, New Brunswick, Canada.
+St. Martins is a community on the Bay of Fundy now part of the village of Fundy-St. Martins, Canada.

 The village was founded as Quaco by 1783 by soldiers from the disbanded loyalist King's Orange Rangers.
 It was incorporated in 1967.
 Led by shipbuilders such as James Moran, it was the third most productive shipbuilding town in the Maritimes, producing over 500 ships.
 Shipbuilding declined after the 1870s and today tourism is the major industry.

-On 1 January 2023, St. Martins annexed all or part of three local service districts to form the new village of Fundy-St. Martins.
-The community's name remains in official use.
+On 1 January 2023, province-wide local government reforms caused for the Village of St. Martins to annex all or part of Fairfield, Simonds, Upham, and Hampton local service districts, reforming the village boundaries under the new name Fundy-St. Martins.
+The former village's name remains in official use.

 Attractions

 Attractions in St. Martins include the St. Martins Sea Caves, the beach and tidal harbour, the start of the Fundy Trail, two covered bridges and the Quaco Head Lighthouse, the Quaco Museum and Library, and the Fundy Trail Parkway.